HumanSignal/label-studio/docs/source/guide/setup_project.md

 After you save a project, any other collaborator with access to the Label Studio instance can view your project, perform labeling, and make changes.
 To use role-based access control, you need to use Label Studio Enterprise Edition.

-## Delete tasks or annotations
-If you have duplicate tasks, or want to remove annotations, you can delete tasks and annotations from Label Studio.

-1. In Label Studio UI, open the project you want to update.
-2. Filter the Data Manager page to show only the data you want to delete.
-For example, specific annotations, or tasks annotated by a specific annotator.
-3. Select the checkboxes for the tasks or annotations that you want to delete.
-4. Select the dropdown with the number of tasks, and choose **Delete tasks** or **Delete annotations**.
-5. Click **Ok** to confirm your action.

-If you want to make changes to the labeling interface or perform a different type of data labeling, first select all the annotations for your dataset and delete the annotations.

 ## Set up annotation settings for your project

 Set up annotation settings to configure how you want annotators to perform labeling for your project.